SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Constructor expressions as source of the assignment "There are various options and expressions available (with many additions).
-Check the "ABAP Keyword Documentation and the ABAP cheat sheet abouot constructor expressions.
+Check the "ABAP Keyword Documentation and the ABAP cheat sheet about constructor expressions.
 "Here, taking the VALUE operator as an example.
 This operator is very handy especially "for complex types.